 Autism can be cured.
 There is currently no documented cure for autism.
 Individuals on the spectrum respond very well to structured early intervention, education and vocational placements that focus on the unique learning style of students with autism.

 People with autism do not make eye contact.
-When individuals on the autism spectrum feel relaxed and confident with the communication partner, eye contact can be quite spontaneous.
-It is NEVER a good idea to force a person on the spectrum to have eye contact with you.
+When individuals on the autism spectrum feel relaxed and confident with their communication partners, eye contact can be quite spontaneous.
+It is NEVER a good idea to force a person on the spectrum to make eye contact with you.

 Autism can be outgrown.
 Children do not 'outgrow' autism but symptoms may lessen or change as the child develops and receives appropriate interventions.